Introduction

 - RCSA may become a check-in-the-box activity and result in missed risks, control gaps, and potential losses

-- Self-assessment can be biased and may lack completeness
+- Self-assessment without proper data can be biased and may lack completeness

 - Time and resource-intensive due to the manual approach to conducting assessments